Variant Predicates

 True

-All variant predicates overload Python & (AND) and | (OR) operators, to allow chaining.
+All variant predicates overload Python & (AND) and | (OR) operators, to combine a predicate pair into a compound predicate.

 Therefore, there is nothing that prevents us to combine the predicates into multi-level tests, e.g. to test if the variant is a “chromosomal deletion” or a deletion which removes at least 50 bp: